 The Annual Drosophila Research Conference is the premier meeting for Drosophila researchers.
 As many as 1,000 presentations cover the full diversity of Drosophila investigations, from genetics to molecular biology, cell biology, development, immunology, physiology, neuroscience, evolution, and more.
-In addition to the invited speakers in the Plenary Sessions and abstract-driven Platform Sessions, the 2022 meeting will feature an Equity and Inclusion Plenary Session, Techniques and Technology Plenary Session, attendee-organized workshops, and a wide range of professional development and networking events.
+In addition to the invited speakers in the Plenary Sessions and abstract-driven Platform Sessions, the 2022 meeting will feature an Equity and Inclusion Plenary Session, Techniques and Technology Platform Session, attendee-organized workshops, and a wide range of professional development and networking events.

 After two online meetings, we are happy that #Dros22 will be held in-person at The Town & Country Resort in beautiful, sunny San Diego.
 A beloved landmark since 1953, the resort has recently completed a multimillion-dollar transformation, renovating everything from top to bottom and adding a host of new amenities.
 Its proximity to beaches, hiking, biking, shopping, golf, and more make it the perfect destination for a mini-vacation—all while presenting your latest research and catching up with colleagues.